-GDP growth, inflation, unemployment, debt levels, reserves, current account, and income inequality.
+GDP growth, inflation, unemployment, debt levels, foreign reserves, and current account balance combined into a forward economic stress score.

 Top 12 economies by GDP PPP (IMF 2026) — the nations whose monetary policy, trade flows, and fiscal health drive global markets.